Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-If you need an active dog, and plan on making use of his abilities, the Aussie is a great choice around your horses.
+If you need an active dog and plan on making use of his abilities, the Aussie is a great choice alongside your horses.

 This breed is famous for getting along with horses.
 They were developed as guard dogs but have been used as carriage horses and in the US are considered “fireman´s dogs” because of their willingness to be around the horses that pulled the fire trucks.

 Dalmatians get up to about 24 inches tall at the withers.
-They are born white but buy the time they find their new homes they have their spots.
+They are born white, but by the time they find their new homes, they have their spots.